netobserv/flowlogs-pipeline/docs/api.md

 <pre>
  grpc:
          port: the port number to listen on
-         buffer_length: the length of the ingest channel buffer, in groups of flows, containing each group hundreds of flows (default: 100)
+         bufferLength: the length of the ingest channel buffer, in groups of flows, containing each group hundreds of flows (default: 100)
 </pre>
 ## Aws ingest API
 Following is the supported API format for Aws flow entries: